 12. How accessible is our school both indoors and outdoors for children with special educational needs?

 All buildings are on one floor and we have a disability toilet.
-Staff are familiar with the use of radio aid equipment for children with hearing difficulties, and are trained in Makaton where necessary for children with speech and language difficulties.
-Classrooms are dyslexia friendly and visual timetables are displayed in each class.
+Staff are trained in basic Makaton where necessary for children with speech and language difficulties.
+Classrooms are communication and dyslexia friendly and visual timetables are displayed in each class.
 We have wonderful outdoor spaces all around school which are easily accessible and used regularly as an alternative learning environment.

-Teachers use resources specific to children’s needs, for example laptops, coloured reading rulers and writing paper, visual timetables, ‘move and sit’ cushions and writing slopes, and radio aids.
+Teachers use resources specific to children’s needs, for example laptops, coloured writing paper, visual timetables, ‘move and sit’ cushions and writing slopes.

 13. How will our school prepare and support your child when joining school and when transferring to a new school?

 Staff from the Foundation Stage will visit you in your home prior to your child first starting at St Luke and St Philip’s.
 An information meeting is held in school for all parents and carers, and children have two visit days, where they can visit before fully starting.
-There is a staggered start in Reception class in the September, according to age, and once started at school, another Parents/carers meeting is held.
+Parents are given a booklet with photographs of key members of staff and key areas around school.
+There is also a video of Reception class and an interactive tour of the school on the school website.
+There is a staggered start for Reception class in the September and once started at school, another Parents/carers meeting is held.

 As your child progresses through school, there will be transition sessions where the class meet with the next teacher and spend some time in the new classroom prior to moving up.
 Any children who find transition periods particularly difficult or stressful, will have an individual transition plan.
 This may involve extra sessions in the new class, a picture or photo book of new staff, different locations in school the child might be using, and a visual timetable of class routines.

-On leaving St Luke and St Philip’s to go to Secondary school, any children for whom transition is a concern, the Inclusion Manager arranges transition meetings with parents and carers, other professionals involved and staff from the Secondary school.
+On leaving St Luke and St Philip’s to go to Secondary school, the Inclusion Manager arranges transition meetings for any children for whom transition is a concern -with parents and carers, other professionals involved and staff from the Secondary school.
 The aim is for the new school to have a full picture of the child and to be ready for their start.
 The child will have informal visits to the Secondary school additional to those arranged for all children, to help them feel secure and comfortable in what will be their new surroundings.

 14. Who can you contact for further information?